intelligent-environments-lab/occupancy_BT/README.md

-# Occupcny detection by Bluetooth device
+# Occupancy detection with Bluetooth device

 This repository is for the Bluetooth based occupancy detection system using Raspberry Pi.